Bosch Dishwasher Medium

 Check the Water Inlet Valve

 The water inlet valve is usually located at the back of the dishwasher.
 Use a Torx T20 screwdriver to remove the cover and inspect the valve.
 Check for any blockages or debris that may be causing the valve to malfunction.
 Use a multimeter to test the valve's resistance value.
 A normal reading should be between 10kΩ and 20kΩ.
 If the reading is outside this range, replace the valve.
+The cost of a new water inlet valve ranges from $100 to $200.

 💡 Pro Tip: When testing the valve, make sure the dishwasher is empty and the power cord is unplugged.